xrdocs-migration/SONiC/_blogs/pkiInfra.md

 The Public key infrastructure (PKI) is used to create, distribute, mange digital certificates and keys.
 In this article we go over steps and deploying your own PKI lab infrastructure

-In this POC a linux server will serve as the CA root point.
-To ensure security, keys will be stored in the `/root/ca/private/` directory with permissions set to 600, restricting access to the root user only.

 ## Steps on building your own Public Key lab Infrastructure